MORSE

 Iambic A, Iambic B, and adaptive Straight Key that learns your personal timing

-Falling Letters, Callsign Rush, Morse Trace with guided LEARN mode, and QSO Simulator
+Falling Letters, Callsign Rush, Morse Trace with LEARN mode, QSO Simulator, and CW Essentials

 Touchscreen UI